conan-io/docs/reference/conanfile/methods.rst

             # You can also change branch, commit or whatever
             # self.run("cd hello && git checkout 2fe5...")

-This will work, as long as ``$ git`` is in your current path (so in Win you probably want to run things in msysgit, cmder, etc).
+This will work, as long as git is in your current path (so in Win you probably want to run things in msysgit, cmder, etc).
 You can also use another VCS or direct download/unzip.
 For that purpose, we have provided some helpers, but you can use your own code or origin as well.
-This is a snippet of the conanfile of the POCO libray:
+This is a snippet of the conanfile of the Poco library:

 ..  code-block:: python